Latest News | Sep 18, 2023

 Patients For Affordable Drugs Now is the only national patient advocacy organization that focuses exclusively on system-changing policies to lower drug prices.
 P4ADNow is independent, bipartisan and does not accept funding from any organizations that profit from the development or distribution of prescription drugs.

-TV, Digital Ads, And Patient Lobbyists Call On Senators To Pass Bipartisan Legislation To Curb Big Pharma Abusive Monopolies And Boost Lower Cost Generic Competition
+Digital Ads And Missourians Call On Senator Hawley To Pass Bipartisan Legislation To Curb Big Pharma Abusive Monopolies And Boost Lower Cost Generic Competition

-“Now that the Senate is back from recess, there is a real opportunity to advance common sense solutions supported by both Republicans and Democrats in the Senate that will deliver relief to patients through lower drug prices,” said David Mitchell, a patient with incurable blood cancer whose drugs carry a list price of more than $900,000 per year and founder of Patients For Affordable Drugs Now.
+“Now that the Senate is back from recess, Senator Hawley has a real opportunity to advance common sense solutions that will deliver relief to Missourian patients through lower drug prices,” said David Mitchell, a patient with incurable blood cancer whose drugs carry a list price of more than $900,000 per year and founder of Patients For Affordable Drugs Now.
 “It’s time to curb drug companies’ abuse – through anti-competitive practices that extend monopolies beyond the time intended under law – and allow our system to work, with timely generic and biosimilar competition in the marketplace to lower prices.
-We urge the Senate to act now.”
+We urge Senator Hawley to act now.”

 Image

 Over the summer, 35 organizations representing patients, consumers, seniors, churches, students, unions and disease advocacy groups sent a letter to the Senate to pass bipartisan patent and regulatory reforms that curb abuses and allow greater competition to lower drug prices.
-This campaign builds on this momentum.
+This campaign builds on this momentum by urging Senator Hawley to pass legislation to lower drug prices for patients.

 ###